 The class teacher remains responsible for working with the pupil on a daily basis.
-They will retain responsibility even where, in a small number of cases, the interventions may involve group or 1:1 teaching away from the mainstream class.
+They will retain responsibility even where, in a small number of cases, the interventions may involve group or direct support.
 They will work closely with teaching assistants and relevant specialist staff to plan and assess the impact of support and interventions and links with classroom teaching.
 Support with further assessment of the pupil's strengths and weaknesses, problem solving and advising of the implementation of effective support will be provided by the SENCO.